 “We set out to find as many of these viral relics as we could in everything from shrews and humans to elephants and whales,” said Dr Aris Katzourakis of Oxford University’s Department of Zoology, lead author of the report.
 “Viral relics are preserved in every cell of an animal: Because larger animals have many more cells they should have more of these endogenous retroviruses (ERVs) – and so be at greater risk of ERV-induced mutations – but we’ve found this isn’t the case.
 In fact larger animals have far fewer ERVs, so they must have found ways to remove them.”

-Dr Robert Belshaw of Plymouth University Peninsula Schools of Medicine and Dentistry, School of Biomedical and Healthcare Sciences, added: “Cancer is caused by errors occurring in cells as they divide, so bigger animals - with more cells - ought to suffer more from cancer.
+Dr Robert Belshaw of University of Plymouth's Faculty of Medicine and Dentistry, School of Biomedical and Healthcare Sciences, added: “Cancer is caused by errors occurring in cells as they divide, so bigger animals - with more cells - ought to suffer more from cancer.
 Put simply, the blue whale should not exist.
 However, larger animals are not more prone to cancer than smaller ones: this is known as Peto's Paradox (named after Sir Richard Peto, the scientist credited with first spotting this).
 A team of scientists at Oxford, Plymouth and Glasgow Universities had been studying endogenous retroviruses, viruses like HIV but which have become part of their host's genome and which in other animals can cause cancer.
 Surprisingly, they found that bigger mammals have fewer of these viruses in their genome.
 This suggests that similar mechanism might be involved in fighting both cancer and the spread of these viruses, and that these are better in bigger animals (like humans) than smaller ones (like laboratory mice).”

 A combination of mathematical modelling and genome research uncovered some striking differences between mammal genomes: mice (c.19 grams) have 3331 ERVs, humans (c.59 kilograms) have 348 ERVs, whilst dolphins (c.281 kilograms) have just 55 ERVs.